Running your own business can be tough.

 This quote by Michelle Moore, bestselling author, and real estate consultant, perfectly describes one of the most common mistakes that salespeople usually make.

-Oddly enough, most sales reps mention lead generation as one of their top challenges, and yet once they land their precious leads, they give in and gave up after the first follow-up.
+Oddly enough, most sales reps mention lead generation as one of their top challenges, and yet once they land their precious leads, they give in and give up after the first follow-up.

 Yeah, nobody wants to be a nuisance, and all of us – sales reps and marketers – are still trying to get rid of that stigma of hard selling and a door-to-door approach.
 That’s why we’re too cautious and watch where we tread when we’re trying to attract our prospects.